Psoriasis in the ear - featured image

 What Is Psoriasis, Exactly?

 Psoriasis is a chronic autoimmune disease that affects the skin.
-It occurs when the immune system mistakenly attacks the skin cells, leading to the rapid growth of new skin cells.
+The immune system incorrectly targets skin cells.
+This causes new skin cells to grow too quickly.
 This causes thick, scaly patches on the skin's surface, which can be red, itchy, and painful.
 Although psoriasis can occur at any age, it usually appears in early adulthood.

 Psoriasis is a buildup of skin cells into scaly patches